frostbyte-ds/frostbyte-ds/README.md

 I'm an MSc Applied Data Science and Statistics student and BSc Mathematics graduate from the University of Exeter.
 I enjoy working on data-driven problems that sit at the intersection of statistics, machine learning, and real-world impact.

 Most of my work is in **R** (my primary language), but I also have experience in **Python** and **MATLAB**.
 My background includes everything from modelling disease risk across Brazil using **Generalised Additive Models**, to applying **Bayesian inference** to understand cognitive function in schizophrenia.
-I like using data to uncover structure, communicate clearly, and build insights that actually inform decisions.
+I like using data to uncover structure, communicate clearly, and build insights that inform decision-making.

-Right now, I’m working on my MSc thesis — building a survey-weighted, regression-based model using NHANES data to explore how muscle mass influences diabetes risk after adjusting for body composition and lifestyle factors.
+I have most recently completed my MSc thesis — building a survey-weighted, regression-based model using NHANES data to explore how muscle mass influences diabetes risk after adjusting for body composition and lifestyle factors.

 Outside of academics, I independently built a YouTube channel with over 6.5 million views and 64k subscribers, where I developed skills in analytics, audience insight, and content strategy — all of which inform how I approach storytelling in data science.
+I also have experience in tutoring GCSE mathematics, which further bolstered my communication skills - particularly my ability to convey complex concepts to non-technical audiences.

 ---